steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 * In the beginning of a new project, everything is always smooth, gives great successes very quickly, and leverages a honeymoon period.
-* Patching something existing is more complex and timeconsuming, while results are expected faster as, precisely, we don't start from scratch.
+* Patching something existing is more complex and time-consuming, while results are expected faster as, precisely, we don't start from scratch.

 Now, the sad part is that :